aarong/feedme-server-core/DEV.md

 ## Transport API

 Transport objects abstract away the specifics of the messaging connections between clients and the server.
-Transport object are injected into the server at initialization.
+A transport object is injected into the server library at initialization.

-Transport objects must implement the following interface and behavior in order to function correctly with the server.
+Transport objects must implement the following interface and behavior in order to function correctly with the library.
 The server object interacts with transports through a wrapper that aims to detect invalid behavior and emits a server `transportError` event if the transport does something unexpected.

 ### Fundamentals

-Transport objects must be able to listen for client connections and, once a client has connected, exchange string messages across the client-server connection.
+Transport objects must be able to listen for client connections and, once a client has connected, exchange string messages across the connection.
 Messages must be received by the other side in the order that they were sent.

 Transport objects must be traditional Javascript event emitters.
 Specifically, they must implement `transport.on(eventName, listenerFunction)` and emit events to subscribed listeners as described below.

+Transport objects must assign a unique string identifier to each client connection.

 ### Transport States

 Transport objects must always be in one of four states:

-- `stopped` - The transport is not listening for client connections and is not attempting to begin listening.
+- `stopped` - The transport is not listening for client connections and is not attempting to listen.
+The transport must emit no events until there is a call to `transport.start()`.

-- `starting` - The transport is attempting to begin listening for client connections.
+- `starting` - The transport is attempting begin listening for client connections.
+The transport may emit only a `start` or `stopping` event.

 - `started` - The transport is listening for client connections and may have active connections.
+The transport may emit any event except `starting`, `start`, and `stop` (it must first emit `stopping`).

 - `stopping` - The transport is in the process of closing client connections and is stopping listening for new connections.
+The transport must emit only a `stop` event.

 Transport objects must only change state in the following circumstances: